mmastrac/pi-power-vusb/README.md

 - [ ] Create a docker-based build to build the AVR code
 - [ ] Build releases for Linux (x32/x64), OSX (Intel/ARM), Windows (if possible)
+- [ ] Allow programming a serial number into the EEPROM